vonovak/react-native-theme-control/README.md

 ✅ Control theme of RN Views, as well as native UI controls (alerts, native menus, date pickers... on both Android and iOS)

-✅ Control the color of the ApplicationWindow (iOS) or the current Activity (Android) using [`AppBackground`](https://github.com/vonovak-org/react-native-theme-control/blob/main/docs/readme-internal.md#appbackground)
+✅ Control the color of the UIApplication Window (iOS) and the current Activity (Android) using [`AppBackground`](https://github.com/vonovak-org/react-native-theme-control/blob/main/docs/readme-internal.md#appbackground)

-✅ Recover the theme upon app startup
+✅ Recover the previously set theme upon app startup, and apply it before your app starts rendering

 ✅ Supports Expo via a config plugin